HuiTakami/lacy_linear_system/README.md

 This program could learn matrix A and lyapunov parameter P from data.

-The demo could be found at the bottom of linear_ds_o
+The demo could be found at the bottom of linear_ds_opt

 ## Function Explanation